C0staGe0/FLDZ_Infected/README.md

 # Licence
 There is no licence attached to this mod, simply because there is no point as script will always be looked through.
 All i ask is that credits be given and maybe a link or something.
 If you want to repack it, crack on but you won’t get the updates as and when I do them.
-Repacking mods is poo and achieves nothing other than making your server mod list shorter and making everyone download and already downloaded mod again.
+Repacking mods is poo and achieves nothing other than making your server mod list shorter and making everyone download an already downloaded mod again.

 # Version 0.0.1
 This is very basic as of now but i intend on making it bigger and better.
 If anyone has an idea or ways to improve i am all ears and open to contribution if you wish.